 Issuance of bonded debt caused increases in interest expense and other nonoperating expenses for bond issuance costs.
 The recognition pollution remediation liabilities that LAX began implementing in fiscal year 2009 and non-capitalizable charges related to a lease termination were the other factors for the \$27.4 million other nonoperating expenses in fiscal year 2009.
-Eligible expenditures for capital grant related projects were less in fiscal year 2010 as compared to fiscal year 2009.
+Eligible expenditures for capital grant related projects were less in fiscal year 2009.